Your guide to fireable offenses in the workplace

 Employee insubordination

-When an employee is regularly disobedient or disrespectful to management, it’s considered insubordination.
-Insubordination might include disregarding the rules, regulations, deadlines, and expectations of the company, which negatively impacts the culture and decreases job performance.
-If this happens regularly, you might find that it’s time for disciplinary action or to end their employment contract.
+When an employee regularly disobeys or disrespects management, you should consider it insubordination.
+Insubordination might include disregarding the company’s rules, regulations, deadlines, and expectations, negatively impacting the culture and decreasing job performance.
+If this happens regularly, consider disciplinary action or termination.

 Destruction of company property